 Take a targeted approach

-Our recent attrition research* (published in the Winning The War On Attrition report) took a deep dive into the main reasons why members quit the gym.
-In many cases, members don’t really tell you why they are leaving at all.
+Our Attrition Research took a deep dive into the main reasons why members quit the gym.
+In many cases, members don’t tell gym operators why they are leaving at all.
 And 40% fail to cancel directly with clubs.
 These members are cancelling silently.

-There are some actions you can take to follow up with members who’ve cancelled.
-The trick is to do this strategically.
+There are some actions you can take to follow up with members who are cancelling.
+The key is to do this strategically.

 Focus on segments where you can achieve positive results.
 These types of cancellations tend to be most actionable